-2 to 4 oz. fresh ginger (grated (1 – 2 tsp ginger powder) )
+- 2 to 4 oz. ginger (grated (1 – 2 tsp ginger powder) )

-1 TB orange peel
+- 1 TB orange peel (,optional)

-2 to 3 pieces cloves
+- 2 to 3 pieces cloves (,optional)

-Place the sorrel and desired spices in a large heat proof glass container.
-Add water and ginger to a pot over high heat.
+Add water, ginger and desired spices to a pot over high heat.
 Bring to a boil.
-When water begins to boil; remove from the stove and pour water over the sorrel.
-Cover and let steep for 6 to 24 hours.
-After it steeps, strain sorrel into another container.
-Stir in sugar, wine and rum if desired.Store sorrel in a cool, dark, dry place or in the refrigerator for up to 6 months.
-Serve cold over ice or at room temperature.
+When water begins to boil; remove from the stove and add the sorrel to the water.
+Cover and let the sorrel steep for 6 to 24 hours.
+After it steeps, strain the sorrel into a juice jug.
+Stir in the sugar and rum if desired.
+Taste for flavor and sweetness.
+Add cold water to dilute if the flavor is too strong.
+Add more sugar if desired.

-*If using fresh sorrel pick and wash petals thoroughly before using.
+- If using fresh sorrel pick and wash petals thoroughly before using